softbankrobotics-labs/pepper-extras/README.md

 #### 6.1.3.
 Example

-The following example illustrate the usage of the generic `TAG`:
+The following example illustrates the usage of the generic `TAG`:

 ```Kotlin
 // Import the generic TAG